-Amongst those afore-mentioned...re-enforcements from Scotland via Rouen...of course, was to be counted Private Linehan who, with his fellow arrivals, new-comers to...active service..., was to report...to duty...with the Newfoundland Battalion.
+And as seen in an earlier paragraph, among the ranks of those...re-enforcements from Scotland via Rouen...was Private Whalen, he now to report...to duty...with the Newfoundland Battalion on the Western Front.

-Just days following the Newfoundland Battalion's - and Private Linehan's - arrival on the Western Front in Mid-April, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit\ before the entire Newfoundland unit was to then be ordered to move further up for the first time into forward positions of the Western Front on April 22.
+Just days following the Newfoundland Battalion's arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit\ before the entire Newfoundland unit was to then be ordered to move further up for the first time into forward positions on April 22.

-\It should be remembered that the Newfoundland Battalion and two-hundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.
+\It should be said that the Newfoundland Battalion and two-hundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.